cyberark/conjur/README.md

         consise, at-a-glance summary.
 It certainly isn't a direct copy-and-paste from the changelog.

-- Push the tag: `git push vx.y.z`.
+- Push the tag: `git push vx.y.z` (or `git push origin vx.y.z` if you are working from your local machine).
 - Create a pull request to have the release acked and merged.
   - https://github.com/cyberark/conjur/pull/new/vx.y.z